Top of page

 Symptoms towards the end of life

 Your symptoms at the end of life depend on which of your organs are affected by lymphoma.
-Some of these are outlined in the section about how lymphoma can lead to the end of life
+These differ to those of the common symptoms of lymphoma.
+We outline some of the symptoms you might experience in the section about how lymphoma can lead to the end of life

 General symptoms of lymphoma might worsen over time.
 You might also experience some or all of the following: